AmineDjeghri/generative-ai-project-template/README.md

 - [x] CI/CD pipelines: ``.github/workflows`` for GitHub and ``.gitlab-ci.yml`` for GitLab
 - [x] Local CI/CD pipelines: GitHub Actions using ``github act`` and local GitLab CI using ``gitlab-ci-local``
+- [x] GitHub Actions for deploying to GitHub Pages with mkdocs gh-deploy
+- [x] Dependabot for automatic dependency and security updates

 **Documentation tools:**